 Competition is a part of the business.
-When you are starting an eCommerce business, you’ll need to have a complete assessment of your competitors.
+When you start an eCommerce business, you’ll need to have a complete assessment of your competitors.
 Once you have that, it is essential to explore any gaps that the current business is missing or places where innovation can give you a competitive edge.
 Here are the four steps you should take to assess your competition and take action to ensure your eCommerce business is successful.

 Step 1: Discover Your Competition

 The first step is to find your competitors.
 You can’t compete if you don’t know the other players.
-Your competition is the businesses that offer the same product as the one you are planning to offer.
+Your competition is the businesses that offer the same product like the one you are planning to offer.
 Create a basic excel worksheet.
 List the company name and identifying information such as price point, website quality, and product variation.
 You can break down the competitors into two categories.
 Ones that are in your general industry and ones that are not.

 In eCommerce, there is no location limit.
 These companies can be in your town or a different country.
 If they are your competition, anyone can find them online.
 Then there are the competitors that aren’t in your industry.
 These are companies that your desired customer already uses that happen to sell your desired products.
 It’s important to remember these companies; they are your competitors, too, even if it doesn’t seem obvious.

 For example, if you sell gourmet popcorn, places like Amazon are an industry competitor.
 They sell many things, including gourmet popcorn, so it may not seem like it is.
-Keep that in mind, as you compile your competitor data.
+Keep that in mind as you compile your competitor data.

 Step 2: Competing Factors